jteutenberg/downpore/README.md

 ### Matching criteria
 Adapters are identified with high recall at the edges (first and last 150 bases) and with higher precision in the middle of a read.

 By default, 6-mers are used in matching.
-At the edges, an adapter is identified as being present when at least 3 kmers match in-order and at approximately the expected distance from one another.
-This means that at a minimum 8 continguous matching bases are present.
+At the edges, an adapter is identified as being present when at least 3 k-mers match in-order and at approximately the expected distance from one another.
+This means that at a minimum 8 contiguous matching bases are present.

 Internal matches are made when the "identity" matching passes the threshold specified by `-middle_threshold` (default 85%).
 The identity value is taken as the percentage of bases in the adapter that are contained in at least one matching k-mer.

 ### Sequence labels
 By default, the adapter/barcode with the most bases present in a read has its name appended to the beginning of the read's label in the trimmed output.
 This can be turned off using `-tag_adapters`.

 Adapters with names beginning "Barcode" are a special case.
 These take precedence and will always be used in the output label if found, though the trimming will still be based on all adapters present.
 If there exist two barcodes that are within 5% identity in a read (i.e. ambiguous barcodes) then no adapter labels will be written.
+Take care: this has not been thoroughly tested.

 ## Trim arguments
 * `input` the input reads file